 A skater prospect must be created if they have reached 100 NHL games played or 24 years of age.
 Any goalie prospect must be created once they have played a single NHL game, or 100 AHL games, or reach 28 years of age.

-Any team who does not place a creation request themselves will be fined according to the following chart.
+Any team who does not place a creation request prior to the requisite games played will be fined according to the following chart.

 - 101-125 Games: $250,000